ssemihyyavuz/cv-analyzer/README.md

 1. Open http://localhost:3000 in your browser
 2. Select your preferred language (English or Turkish)
 3. Upload your CV (PDF, DOCX, or TXT format)
-4. Wait for the analysis to complete
+4. Wait for the two-stage analysis to complete
 5. View your results and recommendations

 ## Application Architecture